Tamil Nadu Rains: Schools in Sivaganga to remain shut today

 As many as 58 head of cattle perished while over 1,700 thatched and tiled roof houses suffered damage.

-While the government announced Rs four lakh each to the families of the 17 victims killed in Mettupalayam, Palanisamy ordered due compensation to the kin of the other deceased, the release said.
+The government announced Rs four lakh each to the families of the 17 victims killed in Mettupalayam/

+The chief minister asked officials to ensure preparedness by holding adequate stocks of medicines, food, diesel generators and disinfectants.

 The monsoon had set in on October 16 bringing widespread rains.